-The first item of importance you have to determine is where the water is coming from!
-The very first observation you need to make is where the water is coming from; Above ground or Below Ground?
+The first item of importance when water is entering your basement is to determine is where the water is coming from!
+One you have found the entry point into your home you need to determine where the water is coming from; Above ground or Below Ground?

-Is Your Water Attacking from Above or Below!
+Is Your Water Entering from Above or Below!

-This is where Knowledge and Experience will lead a Professional Home Inspector to tour the Interior of the home and then the exterior, and interpret visible signs to determine a reasonable determination of where the water is coming from.
-Weather, Time of Year, Snow Load, Amount of Rain and How Much Snow is Melting will all factor into this equation.
+This is where Knowledge and Experience will lead a Professional Home Inspector to tour the Interior of the home and then the exterior, and interpret visible signs to make a reasonable determination of where the water is coming from.
+Weather, Time of Year, Snow Load, Amount of Rain and How Much Snow is Melting will all factor into this process.